ShrekBytes/Varsity-Projects/Hospital-Management/README.md

 ## Dependencies
 - The application requires a C compiler to compile and run the source code.
-- The code has been tested on both Windows and Linux systems.
+- The code has been tested on both Windows and Linux(in Linux use curses.h instead of conio.h) systems.

 ## Contributing